takelwerk/takelship/README.md

 git remote add takelship ssh://git@localhost:$SSH_PORT/testorg/testrepo.git
 ```

-This way, the repo belongs to the forgejo admin user as its preconfigured token is used by `tea`.
+This way, the organization and the repository belong to the forgejo admin user as its preconfigured token is used by `tea`.

 Now you could simply push your repo.
 But how does forgejo know who pushes?
 If there is a second forgejo user and you happen to have the public ssh key of that user in your ssh agent then forgejo might use that key.
-This will be at least confusing if your goal is a reproducible scripted environment.
+Unexpected authors in your git history will be at least confusing if your goal is a reproducible scripted environment.

 You can control which ssh key is used by git by disabling the socket connection to your ssh agent and telling git explicitly which private key file to use: